pietroglyph/ftc265/README.md

 // Set to the starting pose of the robot
 Pose2d startingPose = new Pose2d(1, 1, new Rotation2d());

-T265Camera slamra = new T265Camera(cameraToRobot, encoderMeasurementCovariance);
+T265Camera slamra = new T265Camera(cameraToRobot, encoderMeasurementCovariance, hardwareMap.appContext);
 slamra.setPose(startingPose); // Useful if your robot doesn't start at the field-relative origin

 // Call this when you're ready to get camera updates